Sherry or Port wine?

 Grapes can be red or white for Port.
 White grapes can be used, such as Malvasia, Arinto, Rabigato, Gouveio, Viosinho, and other less common grapes.
 However, the main grapes used are red, such as Touriga Nacional, Touriga Franca, Tinta Roriz, Tinta Barroca and other less common ones.
 They can use more than 50 types of grapes.

-The oxidation during the ageing process causes the difference of colours in different Sherries.
+The oxidation during the Sherry ageing process causes the difference of colours in different Spanish Sherries.

-A main difference between Sherry and Port is during the fermentation process.
-The winemaker creating Sherry waits until all the sugar is fermented and then they add Brandy.
+Another difference between Sherry and Port wines is during the fermentation process.
+The winemaker, in the case of the sherries made only with the palomino grape, waits until all the sugar is fermented and then they add Brandy (destilled alcohol).

-On the other hand, for traditional Port, the winemaker stops the fermentation by adding Brandy.
+On the other hand, for traditional Port and for the sweet sherries made with Pedro Ximenez grape and Moscatel grape, the winemaker stops the fermentation by adding Brandy.
 This kills the yeast and stabilize the wine which still contains sugar.

 Nowadays you can find dry white port which still contains a slight amount of residual sugar.

 Therefore, this brings up another difference in the range of sweetness spectrum.
-While Sherry can range from extremely dry (<5g/L residual sugar) to one of the sweetest wines of the world (Pedro Ximénez), Port always contains residual sugar.
+While Sherry can range from extremely dry (<5g/L residual sugar) to one of the sweetest wines of the world (Pedro Ximénez), traditional port always contains residual sugar.

 The alcohol in Port is usually higher, ranging from 19-21%.

 While Sherry depends on the style, if it ages under the biological style it is usually 15-16%, while if it underwent an oxidative stage then it can go all the way to 21%.
-It will depend on the age as the older the wine is, more evaporation occurs and therefore the alcohol would be more concentrated.
+It will depend on the age as in the older wines the alcohol concentrates more due to the “Angel’s share” (Sherry wine evaporates through the casks)